pgeurin/hey-you-free/docs/PROJECT_PLAN.md

 - Event modification and cancellation
 - Reminder and notification settings
 - User clicks on suggested events to create calendar entries

+make each user have suggested friends
+-

+make each use have autoform filling

 ### Text/SMS Integration
 - SMS/Text messaging integration (Twilio or similar)